 Bidders should clearly set out the potential for robustly implementing these kinds of adaptation options within their proposed modelling framework.
-Where possible links across the wider benefits and ecosystem services provided from adaptation interventions for nature and productivity should be identified in order to avoid double counting.

-f) Impact metrics
+Impact metrics

-One of the aims of this project is to calculate cost-optimal adaptation scenarios, which could form the basis of future targets or standards (Task 2.3).
+One of the aims of this project is to calculate a cost-optimal adaptation scenario which could form the basis of future targets or standards.
 The reduction in risk due to this adaptation scenario, as well as the baseline risk in the absence of adaptation should be reported in terms of summary 'impact metric(s)' (see task 2.1B in the methodology document).

-There will be different approaches to undertake this task and we would welcome bidders' suggestions for an appropriate metric (or metrics).
-Suggestions for this should be set out in the bid.
-The finalised metric/(s) used to set the resilience level must be agreed with the CCC and must be in accepted public sector units.
-These metrics may be split between:
+The CCC suggests a metric to measure this level could be the probability of exceeding a range of variable indoor/outdoor temperatures integrated by people impacted (i.e. the cost-optimal adaptation scenario involves investing in resilience to limit the number buildings over these thresholds and the range of people impacted in a heat event).
+Bidders' suggestions for an alternative or modified metric are welcome and should be set out in the bid.
+The finalised metric must be agreed with the CCC.